image

 content

 A built-in range is the ideal choice if you’re aiming for a clean, built-in look.
 Designed without a backguard, it aligns seamlessly with your countertop, creating a sleek, continuous surface.
 Front-mounted controls offer convenient and safe access while keeping the visual line uncluttered.
 Slightly wider than the cabinet it fits into, this type of range also prevents crumbs from falling between the range and adjacent cabinetry, making cleaning easier and enhancing the overall finish.
-However, a built-in range requires more precise installation, making it a great option if you’re fully redesigning your kitchen layout.

 A freestanding range, on the other hand, is known for its easy installation and versatility.
 With finished sides and a built-in backguard, it can be placed between cabinets or stand alone, requiring no special modifications.
 The control panel, typically located at the rear above the cooktop, provides a classic layout that’s ideal for traditional kitchens or quick renovations.
 It’s a practical solution, especially if you’re avoiding custom adjustments or want to keep your layout flexible for future changes.